p2-inc/keycloak-idp-oauth2/docs/motivation.md

-# OAuth 2.0 “Identity Provider” for Keycloak
+# OAuth 2.0 "Identity Provider" for Keycloak

 ## What’s the difference between OAuth 2.0 and OIDC?
 OAuth 2.0 and OpenID Connect (OIDC) are related but distinct protocols used for authentication and authorization in the context of web and mobile applications.
 While they share similarities, they serve different purposes: